+Cosmetics are an integral part of Egyptian hygiene and health.
 Men and women in Egypt use scented oils and ointments to clean and soften their skin and mask body odor.
-Cosmetics are an integral part of Egyptian hygiene and health.
 Oils and creams are used for protection against the hot Egyptian sun and dry winds.
-Myrrh, thyme, marjoram, chamomile, lavender, lily, peppermint, rosemary, cedar, rose, aloe, olive oil, sesame oil, and almond oil provide the basic ingredients of most perfumes that Egyptians use in religious ritual.
+Myrrh, thyme, marjoram, chamomile, lavender, lily, peppermint, rosemary, cedar, rose, aloe, olive oil, sesame oil, and almond oil provide the basic ingredients of most perfumes Egyptians use in religious rituals.

 Egyptian women apply galena mesdemet (made of copper and lead ore) and malachite (bright green paste of copper minerals) to their faces for color and definition.
-They employ a combination of burnt almonds, oxidized copper, different-colored coppers ores, lead, ash, and ochre -- together called kohl -- to adorn the eyes in an almond shape.
+They use kohl (a combination of burnt almonds, oxidized copper, different colored coppers ores, lead, ash, and ochre) to adorn the eyes in an almond shape.
 Women carry cosmetics to parties in makeup boxes and keep them under their chairs.

-Chinese people began to stain their fingernails with gum arabic, gelatin, beeswax, and egg.
-The colors used represent social class: Chou dynasty royals wear gold and silver, with subsequent royals wearing black or red.
+The Chinese stain their fingernails with gum arabic, gelatin, beeswax, and egg.
+The colors are used as a representation of social class: Chou dynasty royals wear gold and silver, with subsequent royals wearing black or red.
 Lower classes are forbidden to wear bright colors on their nails.

 Grecian women paint their faces with white lead and apply crushed mulberries as rouge.
 The application of fake eyebrows, often made of oxen hair, is also fashionable.

 Chinese and Japanese citizens commonly use rice powder to make their faces white.
-Eyebrows are shaved off, teeth painted gold or black and henna dyes applied to stain hair and faces.
+Eyebrows are shaved off, teeth are painted gold or black, and henna dyes are applied to stain hair and faces.

 Grecians whiten their complexion with chalk or lead face powder and fashion crude lipstick out of ochre clays laced with red iron.

-Henna is used in India as a hair dye and in mehndi, an art form in which complex designs are painted on to the hands and feet, especially before a Hindu wedding.
+Henna is used in India both as a hair dye and in mehndi, an art form in which complex designs are painted on the hands and feet using a paste made from the henna plant, especially before a Hindu wedding.
 Henna is also used in some North African cultures.

-As a result of the Crusades, perfumes are first imported to Europe from the Middle East.
+Perfumes are first imported to Europe from the Middle East as a result of the Crusades.

 In Elizabethan England, dyed red hair comes into fashion.
 Society women wear egg whites over their faces to create the appearance of a paler complexion.
-Yet, some thought cosmetics blocked proper circulation and therefore posed a health threat.
+Some people believe, however, that cosmetics blocked proper circulation and therefore pose a health threat.

 European women often attempt to lighten their skin using a variety of products, including white lead paint.
-Queen Elizabeth I of England was one well-known user of white lead, with which she created a look known as “the Mask of Youth.”
+Queen Elizabeth I of England is one well-known user of white lead, with which she creates a look known as “the Mask of Youth.”
 Blonde hair rises in popularity as it is considered angelic.
-Mixtures of black sulphur, alum, and honey were painted onto the hair and left to work in the sun.
+Mixtures of black sulfur, alum, and honey are painted onto the hair and lighten with sun exposure.

 Zinc oxide becomes widely used as a facial powder, replacing the previously used deadly mixtures of lead and copper.
-One such mixture, Ceruse, made from white lead, is later discovered to be toxic and blamed for physical problems including facial tremors, muscle paralysis, and even death.
+One such mixture, Ceruse, which is made from white lead, is later discovered to be toxic and blamed for health problems including facial tremors, muscle paralysis, and even death.

 Queen Victoria publicly declares makeup improper.
 It is viewed as vulgar and acceptable only for use by actors.